Thulium-Drake/ansible-role-foreman/README.md

 Therefore these always changes (Operating systems, Upstream repo credentials etc.).
 This can cause extra actions depending on the resource changed.
 This hasn't proven problematic so far, but the play execution can take a little longer because of it.

+### Smart Proxy configuration has to be done manually
+There are no modules as of this time to configure Smart Proxies location/organization.

+Please configure these manually via Infrastructure -> Smart Proxies -> proxy.example.com -> Edit